jbts/RayTracer/README.md

 ./ray scene_file.txt
 ```

-This project was built and tested on Ubuntu 18.04, so I don't know how it runs
+This project was built and tested on Ubuntu 18.04, so I don't know exactly how it runs
 on different OSes or different versions of Linux (but it shouldn't have many
 issues between versions of Linux as far as I'm aware).